Parliament to resume after Queen's death

 Federal parliament will resume later this month to allow MPs and senators to speak on a condolence motion for the late Queen Elizabeth II.

-Parliament was due to sit this week but was suspended following the death of the monarch on Friday, Australian time.
+Parliament was due to sit this week but has been suspended following the death of the monarch on Friday, Australian time.

 Prime Minister Anthony Albanese announced parliament would meet on September 23, the day after the national day of mourning public holiday, so MPs and senators can pay their respects.